zhaotingchen/meer21cm/INSTALLATION.md

 ```
 again.

-For Linux, depending on your system you should be able to install `openmpi` or `mpich`.
+For Linux PC, depending on your system you should be able to install `openmpi` or `mpich`.
 For `ubuntu`, the most secure way in our tests seems to be

 ```
 sudo apt install libopenmpi-dev